jhkette/new-portfolio/content/blog/cycling-club/index.md

 I made a WordPress theme to create a customised look and feel for the site.
 I made the theme in such a way to ensure the site was as editable as possible.

-I also made a Google Calender plugin and several Gutenberg block plugins.
-The Google Calender plugin fetches data and displays events from a Google Calender.
+I also made a Google Calender plugin and several Gutenberg block WordPress plugins.
+The Google Calender plugin fetches data and displays events from a Google Calender on the home page.
 The Gutenberg Block plugins allow a logged in user to add custom design features via a CMS.
 These are created by installing the block editor library into a plugin file and then building the block by modifying an edit and save file.
 The block editor library is based on an adaption of React - a JavaScript library.

 I initially created a HTML/CSS [demo](https://titan.dcs.bbk.ac.uk/~jkette01/wswstatic/) and used Vitest to test it.
 Finally, I used [Cypress](https://www.cypress.io/) to test the final website.